 Places to Stay

-Just a bit outside of town, you'll find country lodging and dining at the Toll Gate Hill Inn & Restaurant.
-The Litchfield Inn also provides convenient access to all of the enticements in and around Litchfield.
-For the ultimate in exclusivity and privacy, book one of the individually designed cottages at Winvian, where you can even sleep in a treehouse or under a woodland canopy.
+The Litchfield Inn provides convenient access to all of the enticements in and around Litchfield.
+For the ultimate in exclusivity and privacy, book one of the individually designed cottages at Winvian Farm, where you can even sleep in a treehouse or under a woodland canopy.
 Rates are exorbitant for popular fall weekends, but midweek stays can be an affordable indulgence.
-Compare rates and reviews for hotels and inns in the Litchfield area with TripAdvisor.
+Just a bit outside of town, you'll find country lodging at the Toll Gate Hill Inn.

 Nearby Scenic Drives

 During fall foliage season, scenic driving is one of the Litchfield area's lures.
-I love to drive along the shores of picturesque Lake Waramaug in nearby New Preston, Connecticut.
+You'll love driving along the shores of picturesque Lake Waramaug in nearby New Preston, Connecticut.
 Heading north to the covered bridge in West Cornwall, then south on Route 7 past Kent Falls to Kent, another charming New England town, is also a beautiful way to spend a fall day.
 The Litchfield Hills Visitors Bureau provides several themed driving tours for travelers to follow.

 Within Three Hours

-If you'd like to take day trips from Litchfield, there are many wonderful places to visit in the fall including Naumkeag, Chesterwood and the Norman Rockwell Museum in Stockbridge, Massachusetts; the Bennington Battle Monument and Robert Frost's gravesite in Bennington, Vermont; Lake Compounce, America's oldest amusement park in Bristol, Connecticut; the scenic and cultural attractions along Massachusetts' Mohawk Trail; and Frederic Church's Olana in Hudson, New York.
+If you'd like to take day trips from Litchfield, there are many wonderful places to visit in the fall including Naumkeag, Chesterwood, and the Norman Rockwell Museum in Stockbridge, Massachusetts; the Bennington Battle Monument and Robert Frost's gravesite in Bennington, Vermont; Lake Compounce, America's oldest amusement park, and its Haunted Graveyard in Bristol, Connecticut; the scenic and cultural attractions along Massachusetts' Mohawk Trail; and Frederic Church's Olana in Hudson, New York.

 In Litchfield, popular dining choices include West Street Grill and Litchfield Saltwater Grille.
-Find top-notch farm-to-table cuisine at Arethusa al tavolo in Bantam or Community Table in Washington, both a short drive away.
-In nearby New Preston, I recommend the Hopkins Inn Restaurant both for wonderful food and beautiful fall views of Lake Waramaug.
+Find top-notch dairy-and-farm-to-table cuisine at Arethusa al tavolo in Bantam or Community Table in Washington, both a short drive away.
+In nearby New Preston, consider the Hopkins Inn Restaurant both for wonderful food and beautiful fall views of Lake Waramaug.
 Visit the wine bar at Hopkins Vineyard next door before or after your meal.
 The Litchfield Hills Visitors Bureau provides additional dining listings.

 More Fall Fun